Mya Hollingshed: Professional career

-Hollingshed was picked by the Las Vegas Aces 8th overall in the 2022 WNBA Draft.
+Hollingshed was picked by the Las Vegas Aces 8th overall in the 2022 WNBA draft.
 She was the sixth University of Colorado player ever drafted and the first since 2013.

-She was waived by the team only a few weeks after being drafted.
+On May 2, 2022 (exactly 3 weeks after being drafted), the Aces waived both Hollingshed and the 13th overall pick Khayla Pointer.

+As of 2025, Hollingshed has yet to play a game in the WNBA.

 International Play

 Hollingshed represents Puerto Rico in international play.
 She competed in the 2022 FIBA World Cup.
 She led Puerto Rico to its first quarterfinals.

 Personal life

 Hollingshed was born in Houston, Texas.
+Her grandfather, Terry Sykes, was selected in the 1978 NBA draft by the Washington Bullets.